 Best survival knife

-A professional survival knife must have the following qualities.
+A working survival knife must have the following qualities.

 - thin blade relief